Elegua: Who is it? How to take care of it, history and more

 Elegua in the Catholic Religion (Syncretism)

-These representative accessories of a long journey were quickly attributed to the Owner of the Roads.
-And it is evident that Elegguá's clothing was readapted to the typical costumes of the Cuban peasant.
+These accessories, representative of a long journey, were quickly attributed to the Owner of the Roads, with his clothing adapted to the typical costumes of the Cuban peasant.

 Prayer to Elegua